Aleks-Ya/cross-field-highlighter-anki-addon/docs/anki-forum-support-thread-first-post.md

-:exclamation: **This addon is in the BETA state.
-Use it carefully.
-Try on a few notes first.
-Please, share your feedback in this topic.**

-Hello all,

-I'd introduce new addon for language learners.
+Hello all, I'd introduce a new addon for language learners.

+**Please, share your feedback in this topic.**

 ---